HeshuEU/likelib-hackathon/README.md

 ### Build
 1. Go to ./doc folder: right now it is a staring point for scripts.
 2. Run ./prepare_build.sh.
-It will install vcpkg packet manager to /opt folder.
-It may require sudo permissions.
+It will install vcpkg packet manager to user home folder.
+Note: run this script without sudo permissions.
+This script also creates "zmake" function in ~/.bashrc file.
+To find more detailed information about the usage of this script, use ./prepare_build.sh --help.
 3. Run ./build.sh.
-It will execute CMake, that will generate makefiles in ./build folder.
+It executes CMake, that will generate makefiles in ../build folder.
+Or use zmake in build folder without options.
 4. Go to ./build folder and run make.